-Rhinoplasty is nasal surgery with the intent to improve the breathing function and/or appearance of the nose.
+Rhinoplasty is a type of nose surgery intended to improve the external appearance of the nose.
 This procedure requires the expertise of a surgeon who specializes in plastic surgery of the face.
-Common nose issues that can be addressed by rhinoplasty include but are not limited to nasal obstruction, broken nose, crooked nose, septal deviation, nasal valve collapse, dorsal hump, bulbous tip, and nostril asymmetry.
-Rhinoplasty is one of Dr. Ho’s surgical specialties, as she possesses dedicated training in rhinoplasty and a genuine commitment to evolving her technique and creating positive nasal outcomes.
-Each rhinoplasty procedure is uniquely planned and executed by Dr. Ho according to the anatomic findings and surgical goals of the individual patient.
+Prevalent nose issues that can be improved with rhinoplasty include crooked nose, traumatic nasal deformity, dorsal hump, bulbous tip, nostril asymmetry, nasal obstruction, and nasal valve collapse.
+Dr. Ho is regarded by her peers and patients as a rhinoplasty specialist, as she has dedicated fellowship training in rhinoplasty and a genuine commitment to evolving her surgical approach and creating beautiful noses.
+Each rhinoplasty surgery is uniquely designed and performed by Dr. Ho according to the anatomy and treatment goals of the individual patient.

-Patients of non-Caucasian ethnicity often desire rhinoplasty to help improve certain features of their nose.
-Most patients will seek nasal surgery to enhance the breathing function and shape of their nose and elegantly restore facial harmony that is still natural and consistent with their ethnicity.
-Common ethnic nose issues that can be addressed by rhinoplasty include but are not limited to dorsal hump, bulbous tip, flat dorsum, and overprojected nose.
-Dr. Ho has unique training in ethnic rhinoplasty and has performed surgery on patients of various ethnicities including patients of Asian and African descent.
+Patients of non-Caucasian ethnicity often desire rhinoplasty to help alter particular aspects of their nose while still maintaining facial features that are natural and consistent with their ethnicity.
+Common ethnic nose issues that can be improved with rhinoplasty include but are not limited to over projected nose, dorsal hump, flat nasal bridge, and bulbous tip.
+As a rhinoplasty specialist, Dr. Ho has unique training in ethnic rhinoplasty and has operated on patients of various ethnicities including patients of Asian and African descent.